Yhonathan Barrios

 Yhonathan Barrios (born December 1, 1991) is a Colombian former professional baseball pitcher.
-He had previously played in Major League Baseball (MLB) for the Milwaukee Brewers.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Career

 Pittsburgh Pirates

 Barrios was signed by the Pittsburgh Pirates on July 5, 2008, as an infielder out of Colombia.
 The Pirates converted him to a pitcher in July 2013.

 Milwaukee Brewers

-On July 23, 2015, Barrios was traded to the Brewers in exchange for infielder Aramis Ramírez.
-He made his MLB debut on September 24, and began the 2016 season on the disabled list after having a shoulder injury.
-Barrios was outrighted off the 40-man roster on November 9, 2016.
-He elected free agency on November 6, 2017.
+On July 23, 2015, Barrios was traded to the Milwaukee Brewers in exchange for infielder Aramis Ramírez.
+He made his MLB debut on September 24.
+In his rookie campaign, Barrios logged five scoreless appearances with 7 strikeouts across 6 2/3 innings.

+Barrios spent the 2016 season on the disabled list after suffering a shoulder injury.
+He was removed from the 40–man roster and sent outright to the Triple–A Colorado Springs SkySox on November 7.
+Barrios rejected the assignment and subsequently elected free agency.

+On November 9, 2016, Barrios re–signed with the Brewers on a minor league contract, and received an invitation to spring training as a non–roster invitee.
+Barrios did not make an appearance for the organization in 2017, and elected free agency after the year on November 6, 2017.